 No traveler’s Peruvian adventure is complete without a visit to Machu Picchu.

-The Cusco 2-day trip includes a small group (or private) tour to Machu Picchu with a skilled guide.
+The Cusco 2-day trip includes a private tour to Machu Picchu with a skilled guide.
 This allows you plenty of time to explore and get to know the site.
 You can also choose to kick-start your tour from Cusco or Aguas Calientes.